1890 Atlantic hurricane season: Hurricane Three

 The steamship Haytian encountered a storm equivalent in intensity to a Category 2 hurricane on the Saffir–Simpson hurricane wind scale, while located about 470 mi east-northeast of Dominica on August 26.
 The cyclone headed northwestward and strengthened into a Category 3 hurricane early on the following day, becoming the only major hurricane of the season.
 Later on August 27, the storm attained its maximum sustained wind speed of 120 mph (195 km/h).
 The ship Portuense recorded a minimum barometric pressure of 965 mbar at 0700 UTC on August 28.
 However, the ship sunk in the rough seas later that day while situated about 250 mi northeast of Anegada, British Virgin Islands, drowning ten people, including the ship's captain and nine crew members.

 After peak intensity, the storm began to weaken and fell to Category 2 strength on August 29.
 Later that day, the hurricane began re-curving northward and then accelerated northeastward on August 30.
 Although the storm passed well offshore the East Coast of the United States, rough seas caused "great damage" at beaches in New Jersey.
 While approaching Newfoundland on September 1, the system weakened to a Category 1 hurricane.
 Late on September 1, it weakened to a tropical storm, shortly before becoming extratropical about 465 miles (750 km) east-northeast of St. Lunaire-Griquet, Newfoundland and Labrador.

 Hurricane Four

 The steamship Gussie first encountered a hurricane with winds of 90 mph (150 km/h) early on October 31, while located about 95 mi northeast of Providencia Island, Colombia.
 The cyclone tracked westward and maintained its intensity as a strong Category 1 hurricane.
 Late on October 31, it made landfall in Nicaragua just south of Cabo Gracias a Dios.
 At 0000 UTC on November 1, the system weakened to a tropical storm.
 Six hours later, it was last noted over the Olancho Department of Honduras.
 Impact from this system in Central America is unknown.
+Climate researcher Michael Chenoweth proposed the removal of this storm from HURDAT, uncovering "No evidence in land-based reports or from ships".